jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 | ConvCaps1 | Capsule convolution 3x3x32x32x4x4, strides 2 | poses (6, 6, 32, 4, 4), activations (6, 6, 32) |
 | ConvCaps2 | Capsule convolution 3x3x32x32x4x4, strides 1 | poses (4, 4, 32, 4, 4), activations (4, 4, 32) |
 | Class Capsules | Capsule FC 1x1x32x5x4x4  | poses (5, 4, 4), activations (5) |

-In CNN, a filter is shared in generate each filter map.
-So it detects a specific feature regardless of the location in the image.
-In Class Capsules, the transformation matrix is shared in extracting the same capsule feature. (e.g. face) To maintain the spatial location of capsule, we also adds the scaled x, y coordinate of the center of the receptive field of each capsule to the first two elements of the vote.
-This is called **Coordinate Addition**.
-This helps the transformations to produce those two elements that represent the position of the feature relative to the center of the capsule’s receptive field.
-The routing is performed between adjacent capsule layers.
-For convolutional capsules, each capsule in layer L + 1 are connected to capsules within its receptive field in layer L only.

 #### ConvCaps1